akshat-gaur/e-commerce-website/README.md

 # e-commerce-website
-e-commerce website using Django using javascript  and jquery
+e-commerce website made in Django using javascript  and jquery